Inductive & Deductive Reasoning Difference

 Inductive and deductive are basically two research approachess.
 While performing the investigation it is very crucial to select the best research approach.
 Making the right choice of research approach is very much essential for raising the efficiency of the Research Process.

 Here we describe Inductive & Deductive Reasoning

 Inductive Research: It is research that researchers use for performing qualitative research.
 Researchers use such a type of research approach when they have no idea about research results.
 You can use an inductive research approach for developing a new Hypothesis.
-Students, in order to generate new theory, will require analyzing the previous hypothesis.
-The inductive approach begins with the observation of phenomenon and theories which researcher designs after completion of the research procedure.
+Students, in order to generate a new theory, will require analyzing the previous hypothesis.
+The inductive approach begins with the observation of phenomena and theories which researcher designs after completion of the research procedure.

-Inductive research will allow you to provide the justifiable reason for specific situations by providing examples of real life.
-In the context of the inductive reasoning, before beginning the investigation you need to gather information according to the research topics or subject.
-You can utilize the inductive research there is a lack of previous literature on a particular subject or topic.
+Inductive research will allow you to provide a justifiable reason for specific situations by providing examples of real life.
+In the context of inductive reasoning, before beginning the investigation you need to gather information according to the research topics or subject.
+You can utilize inductive research there is a lack of previous literature on a particular subject or topic.

 For Examples, Suppose you have observe . hundred flights at the airport.
 There was delay in all flights.
 After a continuous delay of all hundred flights, you still can’t state that there will dealvy in 101 flights also.

-Deductive Research: The deductive reasoning, it is the approach that is supported by the basic idea for developing specific circumstances.
+Deductive Research: Deductive reasoning, is the approach that is supported by the basic idea for developing specific circumstances.
 This approach is relevant to the Positivism paradigm.
 While using the deductive approach in research you need to first examine the hypothesis.
 It is a type of research approach that researcher mainly use for performing scientific studies.

 For example, it has been said that all man is mortal which is basically a premise